 It was clear from my experience getting involved with stakeholders across multiple government departments that blockchain is considered to be a very useful technological tool and many participants recognize the potential that blockchain technology has to improve upon certain areas of government inefficiency — which is great!
 Although, in a fashion that is expected of the public sector, they are acting conservatively to ensure that any new technology introduced meets all their technical and functional requirements and does not introduce any undesired consequences.

 Blockchain technology and is evolving very rapidly, and the genuine use cases that blockchain can realistically offer grow alongside this evolution.
 Because of the rapid pace of innovation and technological progress in the blockchain space, it is helpful to periodically reassess which problems blockchain is able to solve.
-The consequences of this continuous evolution are apparent by looking at the ever-expanding number of projects that are being built using blockchain technology.
+The consequences of this continuous evolution is apparent by looking at the ever expanding number of projects that are being built using blockchain technology.

 Every exploratory workshop session that I have attended, both in government and in private enterprise, was met with great enthusiasm by the participants, and always resulted in the audience coming up with many useful ideas and areas that blockchain may present some benefits.
-Discovering and critically analyzing these first-hand experiences with the identified problem areas was invaluable when moving to the next development phase of blockchain exploration that may include running a pilot program and/or development an MVP.
+Discovering and critically analyzing these first hand experiences with the identified problem areas was invaluable when moving to the next development phase of blockchain exploration that may include running a pilot program and/or development a MVP.

 The information in this article is general in nature.
 Any advice it contains is general advice only and has been prepared without taking into account the objectives, financial situation or needs of any particular person.
 The article content is not intended to be a substitute for professional advice and readers are urged to seek their own appropriate advice before making decisions.
 Any reference to a particular investment is not a recommendation to buy, sell or hold the investment.